shaharfrank/multilevelcli/README.md

 ## Command user context
 A user context can be set during command initialization.
 This context is returned via the namespace in the CliResult (see above).
 A different context can be set for each command.
-This is especially useful for automatic cli generation **[TODO: explain how]**.
+This is especially useful for automatic cli generation where the context can be used to connect the command to an operation specific object.
 For example:
 ```python

     beta_group.add_command("test", ctx="context")